Real-world modular home decisions, limitations, and day-to-day realities — drawn from the full process, not just the finish.

 By sharing real progress and real decisions – from land and planning through site work and builder coordination – our goal is to show what modular construction looks like in practice, not just on dealer and manufacturer websites.

-If you’re considering a modular project, in the middle of the process, or just looking for more insight, these posts reflect the turning points in our own learning curve.
+If you’re considering a modular project, in the middle of the process, or just looking for more insight, these posts reflect key turning points in our own learning curve.
+We hope these articles – along with the ones we continue to add – help you move through your own project with clearer information and fewer surprises.